jcheminform/cpvsAPI/README.md

 One can also use resources.sh to set up environment variables, which is convenient, using the following command.

 *source resources.sh receptor_name*

-# Creating distribution

-If you want to create distribution to be use with https://github.com/laeeq80/cpvsDocker, please run following command in the cpvsAPI directory

-*sbt dist*

 # Step by step process for running cpvsapi on a local system